 Mark Gosselin, PhD, PE

-Principal Coastal Engineer, Director of Hydraulics and Coastal Modeling
+Principal Coastal Engineer, Vice President of Coastal Engineering

 PhD, Coastal and Oceanographic Engineering, University of Florida, 1997